mayura-andrew/personal-blog/pages/posts/building-a-email-client-api-using-go.md

 ### 09 Learning Resources📚

 For further learning and to explore the code, check out following resources:
+- [ScholarX Platform🎓](https://scholarx.sefglobal.org/): Explore the ScholarX platform and its mission to provide premium mentoring assistance.
+- [Sustainable Education Foundation🌍](https://sefglobal.org/):Learn more about the foundation and its initiatives.
 - [GitHub Repository📦](https://github.com/sef-global/email-client-api): View the complete source code for this project.
 - [DockerHub🐳](https://hub.docker.com/r/mayuraandrew/gosendemailapi): Access the Docker image for easy deployment.
 - [Go Programming Language🐹](https://go.dev/): Official Go documentation for deeper insights into Go's capabilities.
 - [About Containers🛳️](https://mayuraandrew.tech/posts/containers):  Learn more about the containers.
-- [ScholarX Platform🎓](https://scholarx.sefglobal.org/): Explore the ScholarX platform and its mission to provide premium mentoring assistance.
-- [Sustainable Education Foundation🌍](https://sefglobal.org/):Learn more about the foundation and its initiatives.
+- [Google SMTP Limit ⚠️](https://support.google.com/a/answer/176600?hl=en): More about the Limitation of Google SMTP.
+- [How to setup Google SMTP 🔧](https://mailtrap.io/blog/gmail-smtp/): Detailed Guide through Gmail SMTP Setup and Configurations.

 ##### Your contributions and feedback are welcome!😃 Feel free to fork the repository, submit pull requests, or report issues.
 Let's collaborate🫂 to make this project event better.
 Thank you for reading!
 ---